rmoehn/theatralia/README.md

     – Shows how to set up the system for development.
  3. [`doc/running-production.md`](https://github.com/rmoehn/theatralia/blob/master/doc/running-production.md)
     – Shows how to set up the system for production.
+ 5. The [FAQ](FAQ.md).
+As of now contains only one question and answer.

 If you miss something or feel that after reading a section you don't understand more than before, please open an issue or fix it yourself.